 Interviews typically involve responses to questions pertaining to their individual, relational, educational, and vocational experiences that have contributed to their desire to pursue graduate study in counseling and questions pertaining to their educational and career goals.
 Time is also allotted for applicants to ask questions of the faculty about the program and the University.

 Applicants are evaluated on verbal and non-verbal communication skills, interpersonal interactions with staff, and appropriateness of responses.

 Graduate applications are submitted to the Brooklyn Campus Admissions Office and forwarded to the department once they are complete.
 The application form, personal statement, all transcripts, letters of recommendation, and resume must be received by Admissions before the applicant review process begins.

 On a monthly basis, the program faculty reviews completed applications that have been forwarded from Admissions to the department.
 The department then contacts applicants whom they have selected to be interviewed and interviews are scheduled.
 The remaining applicants are notified that they are not accepted.
 Applicants who are not accepted may request recommendations for strengthening their application for future submission.
 Applicants who seek to be reconsidered for acceptance in a future semester may submit an updated application at that time, with indication in the personal statement of how the applicant responded to the direction provided by the faculty when not previously accepted to the program.

 Within approximately one month after being interviewed, applicants are informed of their acceptance status.

-All applicants must apply for admission to LIU Brooklyn.
+All applicants must apply for admission to Long Island University’s Brooklyn Campus.
 Please apply online at My LIU or use the Apply Now link in the top navigation bar.
-For more information on the admissions process, visit the Office of Admissions website or call 718-488-1011.
+For more information on the admissions process, visit the Office of Admissions Web site.